jice-nospam/yendor.ts/src/game/README.md

 * t : throw an item
 * f : fire a projectile using an equipped ranged weapon
 * z : zap an equipped magic wand or staff
-* e : activate an adjacent mechanism (lever, torch, door, ...)
+* e : activate an adjacent mechanism (lever, torch, door, ...).
+You can also unlock/open a door by bumping on it.
 * \> : go down the stairs
 * < : go up the stairs
 * ESC : open game menu